captn3m0/codechef/_problems/easy/CHSHIFU.md

 **M** lines follow - each line contains 2 space-separated integers **u** and **v**, indicating that employee **u** is a friend of employee **v** and vice-versa.

-The employees are numbered from 1 to N, and each employee is assigned a distinct integer./>/>/>/>
+The employees are numbered from 1 to N, and each employee is assigned a distinct integer.

 ### Output